-Listed below are schools offering Medical Assistant programs in Colorado.
+Listed below are all of the schools offering Medical Assistant programs in Colorado.
 As a rule, you should contact at least 3-5 schools during the course of your research, and ideally more.
-As with many things in life, the way to find the right Medical Assistant program for your needs is to spend some time shopping around.
+There are important differences between the programs in terms of cost, admissions requirements, and other characteristics, and, as with many things in life, the way to find the best Medical Assistant program for your needs is to spend some time shopping around.

 In the state of Colorado, medical assistants are an important part of the health care system.
 While doctors and nurses provide higher-level services, medical assistants are often responsible for keeping appointments running smoothly, ensuring that patients are comfortable, and acting as a go-between for doctors and patients.
 This career choice may allow you to make a big difference in your community, and can be very rewarding both personally and professionally.